JustSift/ReSift/docs/tutorial/resift-rentals.md

 You can further examine the finished code on [Codesandbox](https://codesandbox.io/s/resift-rentals-tutorial-section-2-sr6ks).

-## Section 3: Batch Loading & Pagination
+## Section 3: Pagination and Loading in Pages

 At this point of the app, we have fetched genres and the movies under each genre.
 When you scroll through the movies, you can see that some genres contain a lot of of them.
 On the initial load though, there are only certain amount of movies being displayed, therefore from a performance perspective, it's not ideal to fetch all the movies data all at once.
 It would be nice to fetch just enough number of movies to show the user and fetch more when needed.